AndrewSmiley/iot_hydrator_timeseries_service/README.md

 Predix Development Kit Winddata Time Series Service
 ==================================================

-Welcome to Winddata Time Series Service.
+Welcome to IoT Hydrator Time Series Service.
 This is a back-end application built in Java and Spring.
 It is an extension of [predix-microservice-cf-jsr](https://github.com/PredixDev/predix-microservice-cf-jsr).
 The application exposes Rest APIs for getting time series tags, data points for one year, and the latest data point.

 NOTE: This application relies on setting up of UAA and Time Series service instances in the Predix Cloud.
 For further information on how to set up, please visit our [Exploring Time Series Guide](https://www.predix.io/resources/tutorials/journey.html#Journey.Exploring Time Series).

-Winddata has the following structure, which mirrors that of a Microservice Template found at [predix-microservice-cf-jsr](https://github.com/PredixDev/predix-microservice-cf-jsr)
+IoT Hydrator Timeseries Service has the following structure, which mirrors that of a Microservice Template found at [predix-microservice-cf-jsr](https://github.com/PredixDev/predix-microservice-cf-jsr)

 <img width=600 src="images/Winddata-microservice-template.png	">
+## Pro Tips
+1. Suggested IDE: Jetbrains IntelliJ.
+Java sucks, but that doesn't mean your IDE has to.
+1. Once you make changes that you need to push, you can fuck the unit tests by running `mvn clean && mvn install -Dmaven.test.skip=true`

 ##Run integration tests